emallson/Slab/README.md

 ### Hue Algorithm

-Nameplate colors are assigned using an algorithm that I stole from the `rainbow-identifiers.el` Emacs package: the SHA256 of the name is computed, then the final 8 bytes are converted to an angle in CIELAB color space.
+Nameplate colors are assigned using an algorithm that I stole in large part from the `rainbow-identifiers.el` Emacs package.
+First, the unit ID is converted to an angle in CIELAB color space.
 That is then combined with the lightness and saturation to produce a point in color space, which is then mapped to sRGB and applied to the nameplate.

 ## Efficient